One of Ukraine’s earliest IT companies

 UnityBase Defense

-Secured version of the UnityBase platform for the security and defence sector.
+Secure version of the UnityBase platform for the security and defense sector.
 SSSCIP conclusion, assurance level G3

 2016–2026